flipsewtf/Tumblr-basecode/README.md

-# Tumblr-basecode
+# A Rich, jQuery-free Tumblr Basecode template
-A Rich, jQuery-free Tumblr Basecode template.
 Most of us theme-makers have used jQuery since the beginning of Tumblr because many scripts reqired it, but ~~I'm~~ we're finally at a point where stuff can be done without.
-This is designed for you to not rely on jquery at all.
+This is designed for you to not rely on jQuery at all.

 ## Terms of use
 +   This is a basecode template, not a full theme, so do not use it as such.